- Computer Science Home

 - Contact Us

 No student may enroll for CS698, CS699 or take a comprehensive exam before being advanced to candidacy.
-The student should complete an Advancement to Candidacy Form and submit it to the Graduate Coordinator of Computer Science.
+Note the deadlines!

-- Upon the completion of 9 units toward the degree, but prior to the completion of 18 units toward the degree (i.e. before working on the last 12 units of your degree), the student should obtain the permission of a tenured or tenure-track Computer Science faculty member to act as the student's advisor.
+- Upon the completion of 9 units toward the degree, but prior to the completion of 18 units toward the degree (i.e. must be before working on the last 12 units of your degree), the student must obtain the permission of a tenured or tenure-track Computer Science faculty member to act as the student's advisor.

 - The student and the advisor should come up with the plan of study for the cumulative experience (i.e. project, thesis or exam).
 A project or thesis proposal must be prepared.

-- The student completes the Advising Sheet and submits it to the Graduate Coordinator of Computer Science.
+- The student should complete the Advising Sheet and submit it to the Graduate Advising Coordinator of Computer Science.

 To enroll in cs698 or cs699 you must also file an Independent Study Form.
-Please attach your Candidacy document to this form when obtaining signatures.
-The deadline to do this is the 10th week of the semester before cs698 or cs699
+Obain the Department Chair's signature Please attach your Candidacy document to this form when obtaining signatures.
+The deadline to do this is the 14th week of the semester before cs698 or cs699.

 What courses to take for your project/thesis

-- CS700 if you need more semesters to finish the Thesis.
+- CS700 if you need one more semester to finish the Thesis.